EKeys plugin for Take Command / TCC / TCC/LE

 To use this plugin, copy EKeys.dll to

 some known location on your hard drive.
-(If you are using the 64-bit
+(If you are still using the 32-bit

 instead of EKeys.dll.)
 Load the plugin